GetUSB.info Logo

 No BS – Self Destructing USB Flash Drive By Fujitsu

-Don’t get too excited, the flash drive doesn’t blow up and take everyone with it, nor does it spit out harmful bio chemicals for mass destruction.
-Rather, the Fujitsu USB flash drive will self destruct using a much less flamboyant method…it will erase itself.
+Don’t get too excited — the flash drive doesn’t blow up and take everyone with it, nor does it spit out harmful biochemicals for mass destruction.
+Rather, the Fujitsu USB flash drive will self-destruct using a much less flamboyant method: it will erase itself.

-The drive is a prototype design whereby the internal workings include a processor and battery and after a certain amount of time, the data on the stick will erase itself.
-Or self destruct.
-But just incase this method is a bit too hard-core, Fujitsu has an alternate method for data protection.
-The second method includes an auto erase feature if the USB flash drive is used to copy files to an unauthorized workstation or server.
+But just in case this method is a bit too hard-core, Fujitsu has an alternate method for data protection.
+The second method includes an auto-erase feature if the USB flash drive is used to copy files to an unauthorized workstation or server.
 Using the Fujitsu re-direct software as the backbone, it can prevent data from being uploaded to file-sharing networks, sent as e-mail attachments, or printed, according to Fujitsu.
-Since this is just a prototype you’ll need to wait a bit longer, but for those who are impatient, GetUSB.info knows of one flash drive which already offers USB Copy Protection.
-The drive will also Copy Protect PDF files, flash, MPG and a host more multimedia files.
-Continue Reading

 SanDisk Gives MacFanBoy Love With Secure Flash Drive